 By David DiSegna On June 8, 2023, the U.S. Supreme Court delivered its opinion in a highly anticipated case involving VIP Products LLC’s (“VIP”) dog toy parody of Jack Daniel’s famous whiskey bottle.
 VIP manufactures chewable dog toys designed to look like well-known drinks, including Jack Daniel’s.
 Instead of the words “Jack Daniel’s”, the toys...

-The United States Patent and Trademark Office’s Final Regulations implementing the Trademark Modernization Act of 2020 went into effect on December 18, 2021.
-The regulations provide for two new ex parte proceedings for expungement and reexamination of unused registered trademarks, which aim to facilitate removal of fraudulent and unused trademarks from the federal register.
-The...
+By John E. Ottaviani or David M. DiSegna The United States Patent and Trademark Office’s Final Regulations implementing the Trademark Modernization Act of 2020 went into effect on December 18, 2021.
+The regulations provide for two new ex parte proceedings for expungement and reexamination of unused registered trademarks, which aim to facilitate removal of fraudulent and unused...

-Businesses often overlook protecting one of their most valuable assets, their trademarks.
+By John Ottaviani Businesses often overlook protecting one of their most valuable assets, their trademarks.
 It is important for a business owner to know what a trademark is, why it is valuable, and why the business should seek registration for its most valuable trademarks.
-Among other things, a trademark registration makes it easier for a business to enforce...
+Among other things, a trademark registration makes it easier for a...

 Follow us: